Courses Offered at Sedona Sky Academy

 College Planning & Acceptance

-As one of the most effective therapeutic boarding schools for girls, we provide a full array of college counseling for out upper-division students.
+As one of the most effective residential treatment centers for girls, we provide a full array of college counseling for out upper-division students.
 Working in collaboration with parents and educational consultants, we assist students with college selection and application procedures.
 Moreover, SAT and ACT preparation classes are provided and we assist students with test registration and interpretation of results.

 In preparation for college, juniors and seniors are expected to take the SAT and/or ACT while enrolled at Sedona Sky Academy.
 Tutoring and test preparation are encouraged and available through trained teachers.
 Upper-division students are provided a full array of college counseling services.